glaes

 • Simple visualization and storage of results as common image or raster dataset

-• Simple integration of results into other analysis (via numpy array)
+• Simple integration of results into other analyses (via numpy array)

 European Priors